-Service Area Communities and Equality Budget Re Budget Ref.
+Service Area Communities and d Equality Budget Ref.
 EIA 21 Head of Service Emma McDermo Emma McDermott Budget Proposal Briefly and simply explain what budget changes are proposed.
 Reduce the City Communities Fund budget by £20k.
-Highlight the ma avoided in / most significant potential impacts which will need to be removed, mitigated or Over 60% of this budget is spent on activities and events for communities of e.g. Black History month, Gypsy, Roma, Traveller History Month, Refugee will be protected but there is a potential that new events may no longer be overall Communities & Equalities budgets will contain sufficient flexibility if Impacts identified on the following 'protected characteristics': all. nd Japan Festival.
-Key events run although it is expected that What actions are proposed to remove/reduce/avoid impacts? • negative impacts The annual grants programme can support some of the activities run by Community/Voluntary sector groups instead.
+Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided Summary of impacts Over 60% of this budget is spent on activities and events for communities of people with protected characteristics e.g. Black History month, Gypsy, Roma, Traveller History Month, Refugee Week and Japan Festival.
+Key events will be protected but there is a potential that new events may no longer be able to run although it is expected that overall Communities & Equalities budgets will contain sufficient flexibility if absolutely necessary.
+Impacts identified on the following 'protected characteristics': all.
+Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts? negative impacts The annual grants programme can support some of the activities run by Community/Voluntary sector groups instead.
 Additional support during the application process could be provided.
 Age YES Over the last two years the CCF has contributed to: St Richards Community Centre - support for over 50s groups Youth Offending Service allotment support Potential suppo ort from annual grants Disability YES Last year the CCF supported the Fed of Disabled People's Jubilee tea party.
 Potential suppo ort from annual grants

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
 Ethnicity/ YES Over the last two years the CCF has contributed to: Black History month Gypsy, Roma, Traveller History month Brighton Japan festival Refugee week Continued support from this fund.
 Japan festival is a partnership of private sector groups and so would not be supported.
 Gender YES No gender specific events were supported by the budget in the last two years but there is the potential for them to apply.
 Potential support from annual grants Gender reassignment YES No trans events were supported by the budget in the last two years but there is the potential for them to apply.
 Potential support from annual grants Religion or Belief YES The CCF funds the civic commemoration of Holocaust Memorial Day - exhibition and publicity This will need to be funded from the Equalities team running costs.
-Sexual Orientation YES Over the last two years the CCF has contributed to: Brighton Bothways Bi-visibility event Pink Fringe GEMs Aids Memorial Concert Some continued support and potential support from annual grants Child Poverty NO Other groups relevant to this proposal YES A specific DV culture project was funded by CCF last year Potential support from annual grants Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are areas?
-Please explain what these might be
+Sexual Orientation YES Over the last two years the CCF has contributed to: Brighton Bothways Bi-visibility event Pink Fringe GEMs Aids Memorial Concert Some continued support and potential support from annual grants Child Poverty NO Other groups relevant to this proposal YES A specific DV culture project was funded by CCF last year Potential support from annual grants Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are ce areas?
+Please explain what these might be • •